streamlineddesigns/Hyper-ARM-Hypernetwork-Associative-Recall-Memory/README.md

 V is the final output of the VE branch.
 The target network of VE consumes Z'v and produces V. V is the size of output dimensions and is used to make observation:action predictions.

-QE is produced in the same fashion as VE.
-Albeit, the size of its output dimensions are the same as its input dimensions.
+QE is produced in the same fashion as VE, conditioned on the same 1NN centroid vector to produce its target network.
+An LSTM & ResNet CNN produce Z'q & provide the target network its input.
+The size of its output dimensions are the same as its input dimensions.
 It outputs to an additive residual connection with Z.

 Q gets constrained to a nearby locality as K. Its used to make Q:K similarity predictions.

 K is produced as a simple identity function from Z. (K,a) gets inserted into H if its 1NN is less than a similarity threshold.
 Whereby (a) represents the action estimations.

-At intersection Q,K and H, Q queries H for its KNN K's (its support set) and produces a gram kernel matrix via cosine similarity, which is then normalized.
+At intersection Q,K and H, Q queries H for its KNN K's (its support set) and produces a gram kernel matrix via cosine similarity, which is then normalized into attention weights over the support set.
 This normalized query kernel represents the learned weights of Q in relationship to its KNN K's.
 However, it's not simply the KNN K's whose weighting is learned.
 It's also K's associated action estimations or (a), whose weighting is learned.

 M is then produced as the summation of similarity weighted action estimations.